 Monitoring the activities of a commercial bank to raise funds.

-The main document regulating in commercial banks the process of attracting temporarily free funds of enterprises, organizations and the population to bank accounts in various kinds of deposits (deposits) is the deposit policy of the bank.
-This is a document that is developed by each bank independently on the basis of the bank's strategic plan, analysis of the structure, condition and dynamics of the bank's resource base and based on the prospects for its development.
-In addition, such documents are used that determine the main directions and conditions for the placement of attracted funds, such as the Bank's Credit Policy and the Bank's Investment Policy.
+The main document regulating in commercial banks the process of attracting temporarily free funds of enterprises, organizations and the population to bank accounts in various types of deposits (deposits) is the bank's deposit policy.
+This is a document that is developed by each bank independently on the basis of the bank’s strategic plan, an analysis of the structure, state and dynamics of the bank’s resource base and based on the prospects for its development.
+In addition, documents are used that define the main directions and conditions for the placement of raised funds, such as the “Bank Credit Policy” and “Bank Investment Policy”.

-The document "Deposit policy of the bank" should define its strategy for raising funds to fulfill the statutory requirements, goals and objectives defined by the memorandums on credit and investment policy, with a focus on maintaining the bank's liquidity and ensuring profitable work.
+The document “Deposit Policy of the Bank” should define its strategy for raising funds to fulfill the statutory requirements, goals and objectives defined by memorandums on credit and investment policies with a focus on maintaining the bank’s liquidity and ensuring profitable operation.
 Specifically, the bank provides:

 Prospects for the growth of the bank's own funds (capital), and hence the ratio between own and borrowed funds;

-Preferred types of deposits and deposits, terms of their attraction; the ratio between time deposits (deposits) and for the period "on demand";
+Preferred types of deposits and terms of their attraction; the ratio between time deposits (deposits) and on demand;

-The main contingent of deposits and deposits, i.e., the category of depositors;
+The main contingent of deposits, i.e., the category of depositors;

-Desirable creditor banks for interbank loans, terms for attracting the latter; conditions for attracting deposits (deposits) and interbank loans;
+Desirable lending banks for interbank lending, terms for attracting the latter; conditions for attracting deposits (deposits) and interbank loans;

-Ways to attract deposits (based on bank account, correspondent account, bank deposit (deposit) agreements, by issuing own certificates, bills of exchange);
+Methods of attracting deposits (based on bank account agreements, correspondent account, bank deposit (deposit), by issuing own certificates, bills);

 The ratio between ruble and foreign currency deposits (deposits);

-Special conditions for opening certain types of deposits (deposits);
+Special conditions for opening certain types of deposits;

-Measures to comply with the bank's risk standards for borrowed funds.
+Measures to comply with bank risk standards for borrowed funds.

 The deposit policy must first of all meet the following requirements: